games-automata-play/games-automata-play.github.io/_posts/2018-08-03-universal_trees.md

 });
 </script>

-<p class="intro"><span class="dropcap">T</span>his post introduces the notion of universal trees and poses an open problem:
+<p class="intro"><span class="dropcap">T</span>his post introduces the notion of universal trees, and shows upper and lower bounds.
-what is the exact size of the smallest universal tree?
+The bounds are almost matching, leaving an open problem: what is the exact size of the smallest universal tree?
 </p>

 <p>